 - a rattling sensation in the chest or throat

-- feeling as if something is scraping the throat or back of the mouth
+- feeling as though an object is scraping the throat or back of the mouth

-A doctor may need to remove the obstruction.
+A healthcare professional may need to remove the obstruction.

-Dehydration can cause breathing changes as the body struggles to provide the cells with the energy they require.
+Dehydration can cause breathing changes.
+Without enough fluids, the body cannot provide cells with enough energy.

-Try drinking a glass of water, breathing deeply, and avoiding heat for an hour or two.
-If symptoms do not improve, dehydration could be severe enough to warrant medical intervention.
+People experiencing dehydration should try to drink a glass of water, breathe deeply, and avoid extreme heat for an hour or two.
+If symptoms do not improve, the dehydration could be severe enough to warrant medical intervention.

-Children and pregnant women showing signs of dehydration need immediate medical care.
+Children and pregnant women who show signs of dehydration require immediate medical attention.